Generic Name: pioglitazone/metformin (PYE-oh-GLI-ta-zone/met-FOR-min)

 - Metformin/pioglitazone should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using metformin/pioglitazone while you are pregnant.
-It is not known if metformin/pioglitazone is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking metformin/pioglitazone.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: